 Current Conditions

-All Regional Water Board’s Basin plan contain narrative toxicity objectives that prohibit toxic substances in toxic amounts.
-The following objective from the San Diego Regional Water Board’s Basin plan is the most common example of the narrative objectives found in Regional Basin plans:
+Each Regional Water Board’s basin plan contains narrative toxicity objectives that prohibit toxic substances in toxic amounts.
+The following objective from the San Diego Regional Water Board’s basin plan is the most common example of the narrative objectives found in regional basin plans:

 “All waters shall be maintained free of toxic substances in concentrations that are toxic to, or that produce detrimental physiological responses in human, plant, animal, or aquatic life.
 Compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, bioassays of appropriate duration, or other appropriate methods as specified by the Regional Board.